thomasgtaylor/how.wtf/content/blog/how-to-upgrade-the-aws-cdk-cli.md

 Title: How to upgrade the AWS CDK CLI
 Date: 2021-08-28 1:10
-Category: AWS
+Category: Cloud
-Tags: AWS CDK
+Tags: AWS, AWS CDK
 Authors: Thomas Taylor
 Description: Upgrading the AWS CDK CLI is simple - use node or yarn.